Zen to Go Logo

 Very gentle, superficial, rhythmic, and repetitive movements, almost like caresses.

-Medium to deep pressure and a more varied rhythm, focused on muscle fibers.
+Medium to deep pressure and a more varied rhythm focused on muscle fibers.

-Focus Area
+Focus Zone

 Focuses on the deep layers of muscle and connective tissue.